gamaliel-ai/gamaliel-prompts/README.md

 ## What Makes Gamaliel Different?

-- **Completely Anonymous**: No login, no signup, no tracking—just open and ask.
+- **Privacy-Focused**: No login or signup required—just open and ask.
 - **100% Bible-Based**: Every answer is rooted in Scripture, with clear theological boundaries.
 - **Tailored to You**: Profiles adapt responses to your spiritual background and needs.
 - **Free & Open Source**: No paywalls, no hidden fees.
 All prompt logic is open for review and improvement.